Pyjalal/Nandgame/README.md

 ## 🤝 Contributing

-Built with ❤️ for the Computer Science Society of Nottingham.
+Built with ❤️ for the Computer Science Society of Nottingham by Shahjalal Mosharof.

 ## 📝 License